ECLiPSe Code Samples

 - The warehouse location problem from van Hentenryck's book.

-- Transport, generic version using lists or arrays
+- Transport, generic version using arrays

 - A small transportation problem, solved with lib(eplex).